Frederick, Prince of Wales: Domestic life

 In June 1737, Frederick informed his parents that Augusta was pregnant, and was due to give birth in October.
-In fact, Augusta's due date was earlier and in July the Prince, on discovering that his wife had gone into labour, sneaked her out of Hampton Court Palace in the middle of the night, to ensure that the King and Queen could not be present at the birth.
-George and Caroline were horrified.
-Traditionally, royal births were witnessed by members of the family and senior courtiers to guard against supposititious children, and Augusta had been forced by her husband to ride in a rattling carriage while heavily pregnant and in pain.
-With a party including two of her daughters and Lord Hervey, the Queen raced over to St James's Palace, where Frederick had taken Augusta.
-Caroline was relieved to discover that Augusta had given birth to a "poor, ugly little she-mouse" rather than a "large, fat, healthy boy" which made a supposititious child unlikely, since the baby was so pitiful.
+Traditionally, royal births were witnessed by members of the family and senior courtiers to guard against supposititious children.
+But in fact, Augusta's due date was earlier.
+When she went into labour in July, the Prince snuck her out of Hampton Court Palace in the middle of the night and forced her to ride 21 km in a rattling carriage to St James's Palace, so that the King and Queen could not be present at the birth.
+When they learned of the Prince's action, George and Caroline were horrified.
+With a party including two of her daughters and Lord Hervey, the Queen rushed to St James.
+There, Caroline was relieved to discover that Augusta had given birth to a "poor, ugly little she-mouse" rather than a "large, fat, healthy boy".
+That made a supposititious child unlikely, since the baby was so pitiful.
 The circumstances of the birth deepened the estrangement between mother and son.

 Frederick was banished from the king's court, and a rival court grew up at Frederick's new residence, Leicester House, where his father and mother had themselves lived after becoming estranged from George I. His mother fell fatally ill at the end of the year, but the king refused Frederick permission to see her.
-Frederick became a devoted family man, taking his wife and children to live in the countryside at Cliveden, where he fished, shot and rowed.
-In 1742, Robert Walpole left office and the realignment of the government led to a reconciliation between father and son, as Frederick's friends gained influence.
+Frederick became a devoted family man, taking his wife and children to live in the countryside at Cliveden, where he fished, shot, and rowed.
+In 1742, Robert Walpole left office, and the realignment of the government led to a reconciliation between father and son, as Frederick's friends in Parliament gained influence.